Cotalker/documentation/docs/documentation/admin/admin_auditlogs.md

 <div className="col col--3">5. <b>Created at</b>:</div>
 <div className="col col--5">

-Indicates the the date and time of the event, whether it was created, modified, disabled or enabled.
+Indicates the date and time of the event, whether it was created, modified, disabled or enabled.

 </div>
 <div className="col col--4"><em></em></div>